 Manipulation, Control, Passive-Aggressive Behaviors

 What about withholding affection, or withholding sex, or withholding necessary money required to keep the household going?
-What about perpetually turning to using passive-aggressive phrases that dismiss or confuse the concerns of your partner, or undermine her confidence?
+What about perpetually turning to passive-aggressive phrases that dismiss or confuse the concerns of your partner, or undermine his or her confidence?

 Is this really how you wish to conduct your relationship?
 Is this really what you want as a model for your children?